-In 2018 most awards will be valued at R70,000 for each year of study at Masters and PhD level.
-In exceptional cases we may offer up to R100,000 per year.
+We will provide funding for up to a maximum of two years for Masters and three years for PhD.
+The value of the scholarship package will range from R20,000 to R100,000 depending on student circumstances.
 We support both full and part-time study and will consider applications from those who wish to study by distance learning.

 We also organise an annual conference for current scholars, and hold several smaller events throughout the year.
 Scholarship holders are expected to participate in these activities and to become part of and contribute to our network.